starchildluke/centiskorch/src/content/nicknames/snorlax.md

 pokedexNumber: '0143'
 ---

-Snorlax's design lends itself to a variety of names based on its origins.

 Snorlax was introduced in Generation 1 with a Normal typing and a Gigantamax form so there's plenty of inspiration for a nickname.

 With that said, here are some facts about Snorlax and suggested nicknames.